azulverdosa/walk-in_dead_diner/README.md

 <!-- `npm run dev`

 Runs the server.
 Open [http://localhost:XXXX](http://localhost:XXXX) to view it in your browser.
 I am also using nodemon.
 -->

 ## Usage

-At the moment there is no database connected to the page, simply a form, however I plan on connecting it to a databse soon.
+At the moment there is no database connected to the page, simply a form, however I plan on connecting it to a database soon.

 ## Project Status